alexpaul/AVFoundation-MediaFeed/README.md

 Drag in an image view to the cell, set the constraints to 0 all around.
 Feel free to set a default image on the image view.

-The scrolling direction of our collection view will remain vertical.
+The scrolling direction of our collection view will remain **vertical**.

 We will be using a **section header** on our collection view so set the attribute to the left of the **Accessories** option in the attributes inspector on the collection view.
 Select the newly added reusable view and give it a reuse identifier of **headerView**